 When romantic partners grow together, it becomes inevitable that they will see each other through life's most tumultuous and traumatic experiences: death, loss, illness, failures, the list goes on.
 Often, you will be the first person that your partner turns to in times of trouble.
-It is a beautiful aspect of a strong partnership, but it can also be incredibly overwhelming for one person to handle.
-You want to do what is best for your partner, so knowing how to help a partner grieve is key.
+It's often a lot to handle, but it's also a beautiful and necessary aspect of a strong partnership, which is why knowing how to help a partner grieve is key.

 As a side note, remember that in order to take care of your partner, you have to take care of yourself.
-Supporting your partner through grief is necessary, but exhausting.
-Get enough rest, eat well, and relieve your own stress with friends, family, and any relaxing activities.
+Supporting them through a period of grief is necessary, but exhausting.
+Get enough rest, eat well, and relieve your own stress with friends, family, and relaxing activities.

 1. Let Them Cry

 No one likes to watch the person they love get upset.
 You feel powerless and desperate to ease the pain.
 You may even feel uncomfortable because you are so uncertain of what to do.
 But if your response to your partner's tears is "don't cry," even if it is meant in a comforting way, it can disrupt their healing process.

 First of all, the act of crying can be extremely cathartic.
 Secondly, if your partner's grief is causing tears, then they really need to let them out in order to move on.
 It is something they have to go through, so let your partner know that it is safe to break down in front of you.

 Since crying is not a part of each individual's mourning process, this sentiment remains true for anger, depression, silence, etc. Your partner needs to manifest their emotions, and knowing they can do so without judgement will be a big help.

 2. Let Them Know It's OK To Not Be OK